 About our groups

-A local support group is a peer group of people with disability, who join together to:
+A peer support group is a peer group of people with disability, who join together to:

 - Get helpful information, with a focus upon the National Disability Insurance Scheme;